 Philo: With Philo you’ll get 60+ channels that are strictly cable-related.
 Local channels are not available and there are no news or sports channels.
 This is perfect for someone that wants popular cable channels and nothing more.
 Channel options include AMC, A&E, BBC America, Destination America, CMT, History, Discovery, Lifetime, Logo, Hallmark, MTV, OWN, Paramount, Sundance TV, and more.

 Now that you know the basics, we’re going to take a more comprehensive look to see how these two packages match up.
 As Sling TV offers multiple package options, we’re going to compare the Sling Orange + Blue package to Philo’s only package, as that offers the closest in terms of channel count.

 Sling TV: Sling TV includes ESPN, ESPN2, and ESPN3.
 You’ll also have FOX and NBC in some locations, along with regional FOX and NBC Sports Networks.
 Other sports channels include FS1, FS2, USA, TNT, and NFL Network.

 Philo: In an effort to keep costs at their lowest, Philo does not offer sports channels.

 News & Locals

-Sling TV: Local channels are limited to FOX and NBC, though the market area for these channels is extremely limited.
-Also available are Viceland, Newsy, CNN, Cheddar News, and FOX News
+Sling TV: Local channels are limited to FOX and NBC, though the market area for these channels is extremely limited (learn more about Sling TV local channels here).
+Also available are Viceland, Newsy, CNN, Cheddar News, and FOX News.

 Philo: Like with sports, local channels are not included.
 Cable news channels are often not included either.
 You do receive Viceland and Cheddar News though.